-Dine-in: For those seeking an intimate menu tasting, Lai Wah Heen’s chef’s table in the VIP room accommodates up to 20 people.
-This is where you can personalize your tasting journey with the restaurant and include famed creations such as braised abalone with maitake mushrooms, Swallow’s Nest bisque, crispy chicken in truffle sauce, and Peking duck wraps.
+Dine-in: For those seeking an intimate menu tasting, Lai Wah Heen’s VIP room accommodates up to 20 people, while the platform-elevated chef’s table seats 14.
+This is where you can personalize your tasting journey with the restaurant and include famed creations such as braised abalone with maitake mushrooms, Swallow’s Nest bisque, and crispy chicken in truffle sauce.
 Or if you prefer, the restaurant’s famous dim sum service can also be tailored to your celebratory needs.
 Standout dishes here include foie gras and pork fried pastries, crystal shrimp dumplings, wagyu beef dumplings in Sichuan sauce, and fluffy buns filled with lava custard.

 Outdoor dining: Currently unavailable.

 Takeout: Dim sum as breakfast in bed?
 Why not!
-Especially when you can opt to enjoy dishes within the confines of your home.
-Call to place your order, with a 10 percent discount for pick-ups.
+Especially when you can opt to enjoy dishes within the confines of your home via third-party delivery apps.